Urban Energy Balance - SUEWS and WUDAPT¶

 - Select an output folder where the initial data to run SUEWS should be saved and press Generate.

 - Open SUEWS at UMEP > Processer > Urban Energy Balance > Urban Energy Balance (SUEWS/BLUEWS, advanced).
-Using this for the first time, the system will ask you to download the latest version of SUEWS, click OK.

 - Change the OHM option to .
 This allows the anthropogenic energy to be partitioned also into the storage energy term.